paulmouzas/paulmouzas.github.io/_posts/2015-01-23-memoization-fibonacci.md

 ![Fibonacci tree]({{ site.url }}/assets/fibonacci_tree(1).png)

 If you count the calls, this makes 24 calls to itself (not including the original call fib(6)).
 There is a simple optimization we can make to this that will cut the time complexity of this function drastically.
 You'll notice that this function makes many redundant calls for n.
-For example fib(3) is called 3 different time, and fib(2) is called 5 different times.
+For example fib(3) is called 3 different times, and fib(2) is called 5 different times.
 Here is how we can optimize this function.

 1. Create a hash table (let's call it memo).
 2. Check to see if the key n is in the hash table.
 3. If it is, **do not make another recursive call**.
 Simply return the value for memo[n].
 This is key.
 This will avoid creating unnecessary calls for fib(n) when we already know what n is.
 4. If n is not in the hash table, put it in as the key.
 The value will be fib(n).
-The beauty is that now, there will be no more calls to fib(n) if n has already been call.
+The beauty is that now, there will be no more calls to fib(n) if n has already been called.

 Great, so how much time will this shave off our function.
 Well, let's look at the data.
 This is how long it takes when I call fib(660).

 fib(660): 0.0009999275 seconds

-Much better.
-I couldn't go much higher than 660 because I exceed the maximum recursion depth (no tail recursion in Python!).
+*Much* better.
+ItI couldn't go much higher than 660 because I exceed the maximum recursion depth (no tail recursion in Python!).
 Lets start designing a better function.

 First we create a hash table.